dancromartie/htcomments/README.md

 Do you want to search places where revenue is declared in a class file?
 Do you only want parts where you do logic around revenue?
 A grep -i for "revenue" will probably turn up both.
-If you only want places where there is business logic around revenue, maybe revenueLogic is a worthwhile tag.
+If you only want places where there is business logic around revenue, maybe revenue_logic is a worthwhile tag.
 Your organization may want to be able to make such a distinction, depending on who's looking at what code.